Do you have a crack in the granite in front of your kitchen sink?

-For two years, homeowners Shari and William had been looking for a way to deal with two huge and growing cracks on either side of their sink.
+For two years, homeowners Shari and William had been looking for a way to deal with two huge and growing cracks.
+One in front of their sink, and one behind the sink.
 For two years, they were told the only solution was to replace the granite.
-This would have been a huge project.
+Replacing the granite would have been a huge project.
 Not only were the counter tops granite, but the granite ran up the walls to the bottom of the cabinets.
-In Shari's ongoing search for solutions, she stumbled upon our website.
+That solution would have been, not only expensive, but one unholy mess!
+In Shari's ongoing search for solutions, she stumbled upon my website.
+She called me.
 I was instantly intrigued.
-I love a challenge, especially since everyone else say's there is no solution other than to replace all of the granite.
-This is just one of dozens of solutions I have provided clients over the past 17 years.
-There are many options available depending on your unique situation.
+I love a challenge, especially since everyone else said there was no solution other than to replace all of the granite.
+This is just one of hundreds of similar solutions I have provided clients over the past 19 years.
+There are many design options available depending on your unique situation.
 Email me photos and call me for solution ideas.
-I can build sinks in stainless or copper.
+I can build these sinks in stainless or copper.
 So far, there hasn't been a crack that I couldn't fix.
+Generally, this is a one day project!

 The first thing I did is ask Shari to send me photos of the kitchen, marking in blue tape where the start and end of the cracks were.
 Having been a kitchen designer and remodelor, I knew that the granite would have to be cut beyond the cracked area or the cracks would have the potential for reappearing.